KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 African PyCons are creating safe spaces through codes of conduct.
 It's an investment in courage.
 "This is what we do and this is how we are."

+He also pointed out that African PyCons and DjangoCons operate on a shoestring budget.
+For example, PyCon Namibia's total conference budget was less than $7,000 USD.
+The conference finished with a balance of just over $100 USD.

 Daniele asked DjangoCon Africa Keynoter and Organizers to come up to the stage.

 Wonderful people I am proud to call friends: Daniele Procida, Kojo Idressa, Sheena O'Connell, Abigail Mesrenyame Dogbe, Dawn Wages, Noah Alorwu
 ![](recap-of-djangocon-us-2023-images/djangocon-africa.jpg)

-Daniele praised DjangoCon US for doing exactly the same work from another part of the work.
-"And I haven't seen so many African and Black faces- non-white faces as a proportion at an event outside Africa."
+Daniele praised DjangoCon US for doing exactly the same work from another part of the world.
+"I haven't seen so many African and Black faces- non-white faces as a proportion at an event outside Africa."

 [DjangoCon Africa 2023](https://2023.djangocon.africa/) will take place in Tanzania, Africa in November and [DjangoCon Europe 2024](https://www.djangoproject.com/weblog/2023/oct/14/djangocon-europe-2024/) will take place in Vigo, Spain in June 2024.